Nahuas: National period (1821–present)

 The Mexican revolutionary Emiliano Zapata (1879–1919) was likely of mixed Nahua-Spanish heritage, with ancestry going back to the Nahua city of Mapaztlán, in the state of Morelos.
 Zapata was evidently fluent in Nahuatl and would give speeches in the language to Nahua peasants in hopes of inspiring them to join his cause.

 Culture

 Economy

 Many Nahua are agriculturists.
 They practice various forms of cultivation including the use of horses or mules to plow or slash-and-burn.
 Common crops include corn, wheat, beans, barley, chilli peppers, onions, tomatoes, and squash.
 Some Nahuas also raise sheep and cattle.
+Additionally, Nahua and other tribal communities in Mexico harvest copal for ceremonial use and to sell.

 Language

-The languages traditionally spoken by the Nahuas are the Nahuan languages, which include the different dialects of Nahuatl and the Pipil language.
+The language and variants traditionally spoken by the Nahuas form the Nahuan language group, which includes the different dialects of Nahuatl and the Nawat language.